Accidori/Employee-Tracker/README.md

 To install, simply use:

-        git clone
+        git clone (this project repo)

-to clone the repo in your coding software and  run  using:
+to clone the repo in your coding software.

+Then, run  using:

         node index.js

+# How To Use

+        (insert video here somehow)

 ## License